opf/openproject/doc/operation_guides/packager/installation-guide.md

 The installation procedure assumes the following prerequisites:

-* A server running one of the Linux distributions listed in the [system requirements]: https://www.openproject.org/systemrequirements
+* A server running one of the Linux distributions listed in the [system requirements](https://www.openproject.org/systemrequirements).
 * A mail server that is accessible via SMTP that can be used for sending notification emails.
 OpenProject supports authentication, yet does not provide support for SMTP via SSL/TLS.